hxiaom/hxiaom.github.io/_posts/2018-09-16-How-to-measure.md

 ---
 layout: post
-title: 《How to measure anything?》Douglas W. Hubbard
+title: 【Book】How to measure anything?
 categories: DataScience
 ---